112th Cavalry Regiment: 21st Century

 On 17 October 2008, the 4th Battalion, 112th Armor was renamed 1st Squadron, 112th Cavalry.
 The unit carries the colors and lineage of the original 112th Cavalry Regiment.
 The squadron Headquarters and Headquarters Troop is based in Bryan, Texas, with A Troop, B Troop, and C Troop based in Taylor, Rosenberg, and Houston, respectively.
 A and B Troops are equipped as cavalry units with HMMWVs, and C Troop is a dismounted infantry unit.

-The 1st Squadron, 112th Cavalry is part of the 72nd Infantry Brigade Combat Team of the 36th Infantry Division.
+The 1st Squadron, 112th Cavalry is part of the 72nd Infantry Brigade Combat Team now part of the 35th Infantry Division.

 In early 2015, 1-112 Cavalry deployed to the Sinai Peninsula in Egypt as multinational force and observers (MFO), tasked with ensuring peace between Israel and Egypt in accordance with the 1979 treaty between the two nations.
 The squadron completed its tour in November 2015 and redeployed to the United States.

 In 2020, 1-112 Cavalry again deployed to the Sinai Peninsula.
 1-112 Cavalry officially assumed MFO duties in the Sinai on 8 March 2020, relieving 1st Battalion, 294th Infantry Regiment of the Guam Army National Guard.
 On 24 November 2020, 1-112 Cavalry was relieved by 1st Battalion, 133rd Field Artillery Regiment, also of the Texas Army National Guard.